zorrrooo/Data-Visualization_PowerBI/README.md

 ## Process
 Data cleaning: removed duplicates, sorted in order, removed null values;
 Data transformation: computed new columns, found maximum and minimum values, segregated data by region, segment and other categories to showcase sales, profit and quantity by each category;
-Data visualization: creatd a dynamic dashboard adding slicers and dicers showing various trends and patterns in the data for data-driven decision making based on superstore sales data.
+Data visualization: creatd a dynamic dashboard adding slicers and dicers showing various trends and patterns in the data that shows sub-categories, numbers, trends and charts to analyze the total sales for each category and sub-category.

 ## Conclusion
 Most sales have been made/ profit earned by the consumers/ households followed by corporate and home office categories.